-ACIL estimated the 2022-23 hedge prudential costs to be \$1.56/MWh for the Energex NSLP (and CLPs) and \$1.31/MWh for the Ergon NSLP.
-More details on ACIL's approach are available in chapter 4 of its draft report.

-We consider ACIL's approach to estimating the hedge prudential costs to be appropriate, as it aligns with the way retailers are likely to incur these costs in practice, considering the ASX's margin requirements.
-Such an approach is likely to produce reliable estimates of prudential costs to be incurred by retailers in 2022-23.
+ACIL estimated the 2022-23 hedge prudential costs to be \$1.81/MWh for the Energex NSLP (and CLPs) and \$1.51/MWh for the Ergon NSLP.
+More details on ACIL's approach are available in chapter 4 of its final report.
+We consider that ACIL's approach to estimating the hedge prudential costs is appropriate, as it aligns with the way retailers are likely to incur these costs in practice, considering the ASX's margin requirements.